GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

 * **What is the `onTrimMemory()` method?** - [Learn more here](https://developer.android.com/topic/performance/memory)

 * **How does the OutOfMemory happens?** - [Learn more here](https://blog.mindorks.com/practical-guide-to-solve-out-of-memory-error-in-android-application)

+* **What is a memory leak?**
+    -   Memory leaks happen when you hold on to an object long after its purpose has been served.
+Every object has got its own lifetime, after which it needs to say goodbye and leave the memory.
+But if some other object(s) is holding onto this object (directly or indirectly), then the garbage collector will not be able to collect it.

 * **How do you find memory leaks in Android applications?** - [Learn more here](https://blog.mindorks.com/practical-guide-to-solve-out-of-memory-error-in-android-application) and [here](https://mindorks.com/blog/detecting-and-fixing-memory-leaks-in-android)